Annie's Project Lunch and Learn

 Annie's Project

 Annie's Project classes focus on the many aspects of farm management and are designed to empower women in overall farm decision-making and to build local networks throughout the state.
 The target audience is farm-women and women involved in agriculture with a passion for business, agriculture, and involvement in farm operations.
 Topics for the sessions cover the five areas of Risk Management - Production, Marketing, Financial, Legal Risk, and Human Resources.
 This 6-week course is open to anyone interested in farm management practices.
-This year the classes will begin on Wednesday, February 22, 2023.
-For more information or to register go to https://2023anniesproject.eventbrite.com

-For more information about the course
+For more information about Annie's Project

 Maryland Food Ventures